-Have you ever flipped you kayak and did have your gear attached by kayak leases.
-Here is how to make yourself a DIY Kayak Leash
+Have you ever flipped your kayak and did not have your gear attached by a kayak lease.
+Here is how to make yourself a DIY Kayak Leash.

 Buying the Items

-Well here is a easy DIY Project that you can do at home with a very few things purchased form your local hardware store.
+Well here is an easy DIY project that you can do at home with very few things purchased from your local hardware store.

 Making the DIY Kayak Leash

-Cut you trimmer line to the desired length you want to make you DIY Kayak Leash.
+Cut your trimmer line to the desired length you want to make your DIY Kayak Leash.

 Cutting the trimmer line to about 24 inches is a good length to start with